mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 (Section: content)
 - Header: `Keep up to date`
 - Body: `Want to stay up to date and informed about all localization matters at Mozilla?
-Enable email updates from your <a href="https://pontoon.mozilla.org/settings/">settings</a> to get the latest updates, announcements about new Pontoon features, receive invitations to contributor events and more.
+Enable email communications from your <a href="https://pontoon.mozilla.org/settings/">settings</a> to get the latest updates, announcements about new Pontoon features, receive invitations to contributor events and more.
 (Make sure that you’re logged in to access your settings.)`

 ## Unsubscribe page